-NETDEVICES\LOADERS New in version 1.3.
+NETDEVICES LOADERS

 A tuple of data loader classes, specified as strings.
 Optionally, a tuple can be used instead of a string.
 The first item in the tuple should be the Loader's module, subsequent items are passed to the Loader during initialization.